drycc-archive/storage-minio/rootfs/README.md

 # RootFS

-This directory stores all files that should be copied to the rootfs of a Docker container.
+This directory stores all files that should be copied to the rootfs of a container.
 The files should be stored according to the correct directory structure of the destination container.
 For example:

 ```